evoteum/kubernetes-lab-config/components/README.md

 # Components

-Platform component manifests (CAPI, Tinkerbell, etc.)
+Platform component manifests, such as,
+- GatewayAPI
+- MetalLB